WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

 - If you uncheck Allow Comments, then no site visitors can post a comment on that post.

 - If you uncheck Allow trackbacks and pingbacks, then no one will be able to post pingbacks or trackbacks for that post.

 - If you are editing a previously published post, the Discussion module will also show any comments that users may have posted.

-- Post discussion options are controlled by your site’s Discussion Settings.
+- Post discussion options are managed by your site’s Discussion Settings.

 Learn how to configure WordPress discussion settings here:

-The post slug is a user-friendly (and search engine friendly) URL that is automatically created from your post title …
+The post slug is a user-friendly (and search engine friendly) web address that WordPress automatically creates from the post title …

 (Post – Permalinks URL)

 - Permalink stands for “permanent link“.
 It is also referred to as a user-friendly URL, SEO-friendly URL, or pretty links.